gk646/magique/README.md

 target_link_libraries(MyGame PRIVATE magique)
 ```

-This will automatically build magique with your project and set up the include path.
-Don't forget to link your project
+This will automatically build magique (including all dependencies) with your project and set up the include path.
+Don't
-against `magique`!
+forget to link your project against `magique`!
 This approach will automatically build for the platform your using.
 Inside the `CMakeLists.txt` you can configure the build setup e.g. enabling Steam, sanitizer...

 #### Custom or prebuilt binaries